Florida’s current minimum wage rate is $8.65.

 Exempt workers do not receive overtime.
 Under the FLSA, exempt workers are executives, or those who hold administrative or other professional positions.
 Additional criteria apply.

 See FLSA: Overtime for more information regarding overtime requirements.

 Florida does not have a prevailing wage law that governs wage rates on government project or service contracts.

 Under certain circumstances, employers in Florida may be required to pay residents wage rates established by federal prevailing wage rates and rules.
 The prevailing wage rates may be different from the federal and state’s standard minimum wage rates.
 Employees may be eligible for prevailing wages if they work on government or government-funded construction projects or perform certain government services.
 See the Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.

 Meals and Breaks

-Florida employers must grant a meal period of at least 30 minutes to employees under the age of 18 who work for more than 4 hours continuously.
-Florida Stat.
-450.081(4).
+Florida labor laws require employers to grant a meal period of at least 30 minutes to employees under the age of 18 who work for more than 4 hours continuously.
+FL Statute 450.081(4).

 Florida does not have any laws requiring an employer to provide a meal period or breaks to employees 18 years of age or older, thus the federal rule applies.
 The federal rule does not require an employer to provide either a meal (lunch) period or breaks.
 However, if an employer chooses to do so, breaks, usually of the type lasting less than 20 minutes, must be paid.
 Meal or lunch periods (usually 30 minutes or more) do not need to be paid, so long as the employee is free to do as they wish during the meal or lunch period.
 DOL: Breaks and Meal Periods.